Arkham/juliu.is/content/blog/z-index-by-examples/index.md

 The boxes on the right are positioned statically.
 This is the default when you don't specify a `position` property, therefore a statically positioned box is also known as a **non-positioned** box.
 I've added some negative margins so they overlap with one another.
-On the left you can type some styles which will be applied to the boxes.
+On the left-hand side, you can type some styles which will be applied to the boxes.
 Notice that you can also share the setup by copying the URL.
 Let's get us started now!

 ## Ordering matters